Tom's Guide Verdict

 Part of PC gaming's appeal is that you can make it work on pretty much any budget, and the Acer XFA240 is a great example of that.
 You can put together a very decent system for just a few hundred bucks, and the Acer XFA240 is a straightforward, affordable monitor to go along with it.

-This no-frills gaming monitor costs $200, and delivers a colorful screen, an easy setup and a handful of useful extras.
+This no-frills gaming monitor costs $200 (or a little less with an Acer promo code), and delivers a colorful screen, an easy setup and a handful of useful extras.
 While it's not a great accessory for high-end systems, the XFA240 is one of the best gaming monitors (and best monitors in general) you can buy for a 1080p output, especially if you're not looking to spend a lot of money.
 Read our Acer XFA240 review for further details.

 Acer XFA240 review: Price and availability